 Bildudalur is a pretty village on the shores of Arnarfjordur with a dark and scary secret.
 The history of sea monster sightings in Icelandic history, folk culture and literature is revealed in the Icelandic Sea Monster Museum.

-The village prospered in the 19th century mostly thanks to booming fishery industry and some business enterprises.
-In the late 20th century and early 21st century the decline of fishing industry has led the town to diversy its economy.
+The village prospered in the 19th century mostly thanks to the booming fishery industry and some business enterprises.
+In the late 20th century and early 21st century the decline of the fishing industry has led the town to diverse its economy.
 The village is now home to a factory, which processes algae found in Arnarfjordur fjord.
 Bildudalur is also becoming a popular tourist destination, especially for fishing trips.

 Although the population of Bildudalur is only about 200, music and culture has flourished there for decades.
-The village hosts an annual folk music festival with work-shops that guests can attend.
+The village hosts an annual folk music festival with work-shops that visitors can attend.
 Bildudalur is also the location of Iceland‘s only steam-punk festival.
 Finally, the village is becoming a popular destination for artists seeking inspiration from the spectacular scenery.

 Check out our complete guide to the Westfjords.